The Evans Tree House at Garvan Woodland Gardens

 hot springs, arkansas

-Nestled in a natural Ouachita Mountain hillside along Lake Hamilton at the Garvan Woodland Gardens in Hot Springs, Arkansas, the Evans Children’s Adventure Garden will soon welcome a new tree house to the grounds.
-The tree house is proposed as the first of three within the garden that will provide an interactive educational experience for visiting children.
-Part of an ambitious plan to bring children back into the woods, the tree house uses a rich visual and tactile environment to stimulate the mind and body, while accommodating the needs of all users.
+Nestled in a natural Ouachita Mountain hillside along Lake Hamilton at Garvan Woodland Gardens in Hot Springs, Arkansas, the Evans Children’s Adventure Garden welcomed a new tree house to the grounds in summer of 2018.
+This tree house is the first of three planned for the garden that will provide an interactive educational experience for visiting children as part of an ambitious plan to bring children back into the woods.
+The tree house uses a rich visual and tactile environment to stimulate the mind and body to strengthen connections back to the natural world, while accommodating the needs of all users.

 |Typology||Civic + Educational|